Installation and Establishment

 Nonetheless, if the correct procedures are followed prairie can be easily established following any crop or land cover.

 Residual effects from previous herbicide use can prevent prairie establishment.
 Check herbicide use history and read herbicide labels to determine plant-back times.
 If herbicides are being used to eradicate annual or perennial weeds prior to planting use herbicides with relatively fast plant-back times (STRIPS, 2017c).
 Crop Data Management Systems (CDMS) maintains a searchable database of herbicide labels, which include information about plant-back restriction times.
-Click HERE to open the database in a new window.

 Fields with effective weed control prior to seeding prairie will have fewer establishment challenges.
 Abandoned fields, weedy fields, or pastures with higher seed banks of annual weed seed will require additional management.
 Multiple rounds of secondary tillage or herbicide application should be used to control and remove weeds prior to seeding prairie.
 Extra attention should be given to perennial weed species such as Canada Thistle (STRIPS, 2017a).

 In many cases, prairie established in areas of high erodibility and no-till methods will be preferred.
 However, in some cases tillage may be required in order to rework eroded ground, eradicate weeds, or to ensure good seed to soil contact.
 A tillage method which adequately prepares the seed bed and minimizes impacts to soil erosion should be selected.
 Planting into a weed-free seed bed will aide successful establishment.

 A variety of planting methods which include hand seeding, drilling and broadcast seeding may be used depending on the size of the area to be seeded and the time of the year.

 Pictured above is a prairie strip being frost-seeded during the dormant season.